zawwz/zpkg/README.md

 ```
 .
 +-- DEPS
++-- DESC
 +-- ROOT
 |    +-- /
 +-- HOME
      +-- ~
 ```
-- The ROOT directory repsesents the root filesystem
+- The ROOT directory represents the root filesystem
 - The HOME directory represents the home directory of the user
 - The DEPS file contains dependency packages separated by spaces or newlines.
 Dependencies are package names from the repository
+- The DESC file contains the description of the package

 ### Deploying packages

 `zpkg deploy <dir...>`
 > Target directories are structured as described above
-> The package name is the name of the directory
+> The name of the directory is the package name

 ## Functionality